Mostly Waltz for Boston

 The regular Sunday dances in this series feature a lesson in waltz basics, figures, or styles from 2 to 3 pm, followed by live music for dancing until 5:30 pm.
 A variety of waltz tunes and tempos are played during the session; every third number is a different couple dance, such as a polka, hambo, schottische, swing, tango, one-step, blues, or zwiefacher.

-To protect the hall's wooden floor and to make turning easier, please change from street shoes to clean shoes, ideally leather-soled, before dancing.
-For the comfort and well-being of all our dancers, especially those with allergies or asthma, please do not wear perfume or fragranced personal products at our dances.
+Help protect the hall’s wooden floor by changing to clean, soft-soled shoes before dancing.
+For the comfort and well-being of all our dancers, especially those with allergies or asthma, do not wear perfume or fragranced personal products at our dances.
+Thank you!

 Follow Mostly Waltz for Boston on Facebook